naskaraditya1729/ecommerce-warehouse-optimization-india/data/README.md

   +--------+----------------+------------+--------+------------------+---------------+
   ```

-- `Map.zip`: Visualization of the optimization solution
+- `Map.zip`: Zip file containing visualization of the optimization solution